lsst-dm/dmtn-006/index.rst

     Difference in measured flux between the low latitude exposures 197662 and 198668, normalized by the reported uncertainty on each measurement.
-In this comparison the reported uncertainties are significantly smaller than the observed scatter in observed fluxes, differing by about 60%.
+In this comparison the reported uncertainties are significantly smaller than the observed scatter in the fluxes, differing by about 60%.

 .. figure:: /_static/sec4_force_random_phot_v197367.png